jgoodall/jgoodall.github.io/_posts/2012-10-26-keep-gh-pages-in-sync-with-master.md

 First, this creates and checks out the new `gh-pages` branch.
 Then remove all of the directories and files except the directory containing the web site (i.e. `deploy`).
 Move those files into the root directory and commit.
 Push the changes and go back to master.

-Now, when you edit the files in `master`, you can merge them into the `gh-pages` branch by doing this:
+Now, when you edit the files in `master`, you can merge them into the `gh-pages` branch by doing this (you should be in the root of your project when you start this sequence):

     $ git checkout gh-pages
     $ git merge -s subtree master